hadong1502/HMAX_illusion/README.md

-This is the repo for a class project with title "Is HMAX, a biologically plausible model, subject to the Müller–Lyer illusion?".
+This is the repo for a project done at NEUR240, Biological and Artificial Intelligence, with title:

+# Is HMAX, a biologically plausible model, subject to the Müller–Lyer illusion?

 Here, I investigate whether a biologically inspired vision pipeline—combining the HMAX hierarchical feature extractor (Riesenhuber & Poggio, 1999) with a linear support vector machine (Cortes &